kkrull/java-sandbox/greeter/readme.md

   BASH's darkest secrets.
 And WTF is ASCII armor anyway?
 Is it better than mithril?
-- Good luck passing said environment variables all the way from your local machine's environment manager (or from your CI/CD secrets) all the Gradle process, unscathed.
-Skin that smokewagon and see what happens.
-Or are you just gonna stand there and bleed?
+- Good luck passing said environment variables all the way from your local machine's environment manager (or from your CI/CD secrets) to the Gradle process, unscathed.
+Go ahead.
+Skin that smoke wagon and see what happens.